ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

-Each port can be constructed over a ``CsmaNetDevice`` created during the connection between switch nodes and other nodes in the simulation (these connections must be previously defined by the user and the devices to be added as port must _not_ have an IP address).
-It is also possible to use a ``VirtualNetDevice`` as a logical port, allowing the user to configure complex operations like tunneling.
+Each port can be constructed over a ``CsmaNetDevice`` created during the connection between switch nodes and other nodes in the simulation (these connections must be previously defined by the user) It is also possible to use a ``VirtualNetDevice`` as a logical port, allowing the user to configure complex operations like tunneling.

 After installing the switches and controllers, it is mandatory to use the ``CreateOpenFlowChannels()`` member method to effectively create and start